istio/istio.io/content/en/news/releases/1.25.x/announcing-1.25.5/index.md

 ## Changes

-- **Fixed** `istio-iptables` sometimes ignoring the IPv4 state in favor of the IPv6 one when deciding whether new iptables rules needed to be applied.
+- **Fixed** an issue where `istio-iptables` would sometimes ignore the IPv4 state in favor of the IPv6 state when deciding whether new iptables rules needed to be applied.
   ([Issue #56587](https://github.com/istio/istio/issues/56587))

 - **Fixed** a bug where our tag watcher code didn't consider the default revision to be the same as the default tag.
 This would cause issues where Kubernetes gateways wouldn't be programmed.